The International Legal Research Group on Law & Sustainability

 An International Legal Research Group is a comparative research project in which students and young lawyers across ELSA’s 43 member countries carry out research on a specified topic in order to make their findings publicly available in a report.
-ELSA’s International LRGs are professionally typeset and published by Wolf Legal Publishers and peer-reviewed by the Academic Board.
-The focus of the upcoming ILRG is “Human Rights in the Age of Advanced Digital Technologies”.
-The purpose of the ILRG is to identify the threats offered to human rights by advancing technologies such as data privacy, discrimination and right to fair trial with the purpose of analysing how such issues are addressed in each jurisdiction.
+ELSA’s International LRGs are professionally typeset and published and peer-reviewed by the Academic Board.
+The focus of the upcoming ILRG is “Law & Sustainability”.
+The purpose of the ILRG is to identify the legal tools that can be found across Europe to accommodate sustainable transitions, and what role these tools play in regard to human rights, economy and climate justice, for example.
 Based on the research, policy recommendations will be drafted, and the report will be sent to major decision-makers with whom ELSA frequently collaborates, such as the Council of Europe and the United Nations.

-The ILRG is part of ELSA’s international campaign on Artificial Intelligence and Human Rights.
+The ILRG is part of one of ELSA’s campaigns, being the International Focus Programme on Law and Sustainability.

 The ILRG is supervised by experts in the field and will be professionally typeset and published thus providing an opportunity to be cited by other students and professionals.